 Development Program Spanning Several Countries

-Fael Khair Program is one of the major imprints of King Abdullah bin Abdulaziz Al Saud in the humanitarian field on a global scale.
+King Abdullah Bin Abdul-Aziz Program for charity work is one of the major imprints of King Abdullah bin Abdulaziz Al Saud in the humanitarian field on a global scale.
 The Program aims at helping poor communities around the world.
 His Majesty assigned it to Islamic Development Bank Group for implementation and supervision, while requesting nondisclosure of his identity.
 He did so out of his desire to save this program’s reward for the afterlife, and as part of his approach to doing good without hypocrisy or seeking transient worldly gains other than a sense of satisfaction.
 He was Allah’s instrument to meet the needs of the poor, relieve the distressed, and lend a helping hand to the needy.

 Fael Khair Program spanned many countries in different continents.
 In Asia, beneficiary countries included Bangladesh, Myanmar, Aceh Province in Indonesia, Yemen, Pakistan, India, Afghanistan, Tajikistan, and Kyrgyzstan.
 In Africa, the Program included Somalia as well as West African countries such as Niger, Guinea, Liberia, and Sierra Leone.